IvanLugo1631/IvanLugo1631/README.md

 # Hi there 👋, I'm Ivan Lugo!

 ###🚀 About Me
-S
-enior Software Developer specializing in backend engineering with 4+ years of experience in building scalable systems.
+Senior Software Developer specializing in backend engineering with 4+ years of experience in building scalable systems.
 My expertise spans:

 🔧 Backend development with Python, TypeScript, Node.js, and Golang 🏗️ Microservices architecture using Flask, FastAPI, and Express